2025-ilaria/project-/sparql-queries.md

 ## Query 5️⃣: Verifying the absence of the full name of the Teatro Massimo

-As part of the enrichment of the ArCo knowledge graph, we submitted a SPARQL query to verify whether it contained information about the full name of the Teatro Massimo in Palermo (Teatro Massimo Vittorio Emanuele).
+As part of the enrichment of the ArCo knowledge graph, we submitted a SPARQL query to verify whether it contained information about the full name of the Teatro Massimo in Palermo: **Teatro Massimo Vittorio Emanuele**.
 This step was aimed at assessing the completeness of the dataset, since the graph often records only the shortened name (Teatro Massimo).

 ```sparql
 PREFIX rdfs: <http://www.w3.org/2000/01/rdf-schema#>